 This themed event is all about the movie you’re screening, so we’ll start there.
 Our favorite movies of the anti-Valentine’s Day variety include War of the Roses, 500 Days of Summer, Casablanca, She’s Gotta Have It, Blue Valentine, Fatal Attraction, My Best Friend’s Wedding, John Tucker Must Die, and Gone Girl.

-Thinking you want to keep the romance alive?
-Consider screening these movies: Always Be My Maybe, Pillow Talk, Moonstruck, Love & Basketball, Pride and Prejudice, and the kids-friendly Lady and the Tramp.
+Thinking you want to keep the love alive?
+Consider screening these romantic comedy films: Always Be My Maybe, Isn’t it Romantic, Crazy Rich Asians, Moonstruck, Love & Basketball, Pride and Prejudice, and the kids-friendly Lady and the Tramp.

 Host it live:

-String some twinkle lights outdoors (a rooftop or patio would be great!) and serve decadent finger food (how about a chocolate tasting?) and cocktails inspired by the movie you’re screening.
+String some twinkle lights outdoors and serve decadent finger food (chocolate-covered strawberries, anyone?) and cocktails inspired by the movie you’re screening.
 For example, you could serve a romantic dinner of spaghetti and meatballs for Lady and the Tramp or jello and creme brulee for dessert during a screening of My Best Friend’s Wedding.
 Send out on-theme, printed invitations to make it feel even more special.
-If you’re going the anti-Valentine’s Day route, maybe play with the notion of Vinegar Valentines and get sassy with your decor through things like “Love Stinks” balloons and anti-Valentine’s Day conversation cookies.
+If you’re going the anti-Valentine’s Day route, maybe play with the notion of Vinegar Valentines and get sassy with your decor through things like “Love Stinks” balloons, a heartbreak piñata people can take a swing at, and anti-Valentine’s Day conversation cookies.

-Use the Eventgroove Events platform to live stream the movie of your choice as a ticketed virtual event.
-Using our events platform, you can add a gaming element to engage your guests.
+Use an events platform to live stream the movie of your choice as a ticketed virtual event.
+Add a gaming element to engage your guests.
 One way to do this is to sprinkle trivia questions throughout the movie.
 Guests can answer in real time via live chat.
+Another idea is to add a scavenger hunt with questions about moments and characters in the film.
 Whoever correctly answers the most questions can win a fun prize at the film’s end.
-For example, if you own a bakery, restaurant, boutique, or spa, you could give away a virtual cooking class, cute accessory, or spa service.
+For instance, if you own a bakery, restaurant, boutique, or spa, you could give away a virtual cooking class, cute accessory, or spa service.

 Make Your Valentine’s Day Movie Night a Fundraiser